robertwenner/comics/doc/outputs.md

 The `collect` argument takes one or more names to use for tags from the comic's metadata.
 It defaults to "tags" if not given.

-'min-count' specifies how often a tag has to be used to be considered.
+`min-count` specifies how often a tag has to be used to be considered.
 That way you can suppress tags pages and links when only two or three comics use a tag.
 If not given, all tags are included.